MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 ms.localizationpriority: medium
 ---

-# Getting Started With PlayFab and Snowflake
+# Getting started with PlayFab and Snowflake

 This tutorial describes how to enable the **Snowflake** add-on from PlayFab, and then provides some starter examples of queries you can do in **Snowflake** to show off the integration.